flatironinstitute/finufft/docs/fortran.rst

 clang, ``-lgomp`` by ``-lomp``.
 See ``makefile`` and ``make.inc.*``.

 .. note ::
  Our simple interface is designed to be a near drop-in replacement for the native f90 `CMCL libraries of Greengard-Lee <http://www.cims.nyu.edu/cmcl/nufft/nufft.html>`_.
-The differences are: i) we added a penultimate argument in the list which allows options to be changed, and ii) our normalization differs for type 1 transforms (one divides our output by $M$ to match the CMCL output).
+The differences are: i) we added a penultimate argument in the list which allows options to be changed, and ii) our normalization differs for type 1 transforms (divide FINUFFT output by $M$ to match CMCL output).

 Changing options
 ~~~~~~~~~~~~~~~~